genestack/user-tutorials/source/tutorials/WES_data_analysis/whole-exome-sequencing-data-analysis-on-genestack-platform.rst

 First off, let's choose exome sequencing data.
 You can `upload your own data`_ using 'Import' button or search through all `public experiments`__ we have on the platform.
 Our analysis will be based on data coming from `Clark et al.
 2011`_.
-Let's find this experiment in the platform and open it `Experiment Viewer`_:
+Let's find this experiment in the platform and open it in `Experiment Viewer`_:

 .. __: https://platform.genestack.org/endpoint/application/run/genestack/filebrowser?a=GSF070886&action=viewFile